Ali00035v2/Ali00035v2/README.md

 #### Q: Can I skid from your shit?

-Yes, you are allowed to skid from my scripts and configs,
+Yes, you are allowed to skid from my scripts and configs.

 #### Q: Do you still use Reddit?

-No, I do not use Reddit anymore,
+No, I do not use Reddit anymore.

 #### Q: Do you still play Minecraft?

-No, I do not play Minecraft anymore
+No, I do not play Minecraft anymore.

 Also don't ask me any hacked client questions as: